fahdi/theme-my-login/readme.txt

 * Customize user emails for registration and/or password recovery
 * Send user emails in HTML format
 * Allow users to set their own password upon registration
+* Optionally require users to be approved upon registration

 == Installation ==